 Section 3: Participation Fees

-Participation fees, also referred to as the Enhancement Fund fees, are set each year in the June annual business meeting by ISSG approval.
+Participation fees, also referred to as the Enhancement Fund fees, are set each year during the annual business meeting by ISSG approval.
 Fees are invoiced and due in January each year.
 The participation fees shall be non-refundable.
 Participation fees will be revisited annually.

 Section 4: Excess Expenses